PKU-OS/RusPintos-Doc/src/1-HELLOWORLD/first_instruction.md

 ## [no_std]-ifying it

 By default, `rustc` compiles with a lot of extra OS-dependent things, and giving us a binary that can only be understood by the current platform.
 These stuff are called `std` - Rust Standard Library, and we can't use any of them on a bare metal system.
 Also, we need to have full control of the binary we are generating, including where should the entry point be.
-Fortunately, `rustc` permits this with the `no_std` and `no_main` global attributes, along with a empty panic handler:
+Fortunately, `rustc` permits this with the `#![no_std]` and `#![no_main]` global attributes, along with a empty panic handler:

 File: src/main.rs
 ```rust